 And therein is the problem with an 18-minute segment on a rather critical issue that, unfortunately, is not addressed critically.
 We are graced with a lengthy history of sex discrimination in the 20-century American workplace whose origins, we come to find out later, begin in the home, specifically marked by the dynamic between the male and female relationship.
 The juxtaposition of archived footage from the early half-century’s monochrome advertisements with the latter half-century’s pay-gap protests present a crumbling dichotomy between tradition and modernity in the global economy.

 But there is no identifiable thesis.
 No semblance of focus, unity, or coherence.
 An orgy of animated statistics weaves between clips and interviews but clarifies little, other than the pay gap between a single woman and single man in comparable working roles is only six cents to the man’s advantage, not the worn-over double-digit figure so often peddled.

 But that figure might as well be in the mythical 80s-range.
 Or in the 70s-range.
 Or in any range simply because a disparity of any proportion is grounds for developing a short documentary that amplifies specious reasoning and poor logic.

 Vox further appears to attribute a woman’s choice in not pursuing equal pay to the societal perversions that economically shackle women in the first place.
 They seem to bemoan this choice or ignore it entirely.
-This further complicates whatever flavors of feminism lurk within its caricatures, prone to loitering only in one another’s company, their banality exposed when reasoned with.
+This further complicates whatever flavors of feminism lurk within its caricatures.

 Viewers would do better watching instead the episode on marijuana.
-Their smoke is higher quality.
+The smoke is higher quality.